 Real-time detection of land cover change

-If you were to judge by media coverage climate change and illegal hunting would probably rank as the biggest threats to biodiversity globally.
-Yet when systematicaly assessed, the most important factor causing the massive declines in species across all ecosystems both terretrial and aquatic is habitat transformation.
-In South Africa’s terrestial ecosytems the same is true.
+If you were to judge by media coverage climate change and poaching would probably rank as the biggest threats to biodiversity globally.
+Yet when systematically assessed, the most important factor causing the massive declines in species across all ecosystems both terrestrial and aquatic is habitat transformation.
+In South Africa’s terrestrial ecosystem the same is true.
 High rates of irreversible change to natural ecosystems is ongoing and loss of natural habitat continues to be the leading threat to terrestrial biodiversity.

 Automated fynbos identification using iNaturalist and Deep Learning